NORTH POLE | Arctic

 There are nuances to Polar Expeditions that need to be planned meticulously.

-For example, did you know you need to consume on average 5,500-8,000 calories a day whilst skiing to the Pole and you may still lose weight!?
-(The average adult diet at home 2,000 – 2,500 calories a day) so good quality, high density food isn’t just a nicety, it’s a necessity.
-BUT it’s also a delicate balancing act that relies on skill and knowledge because you’ll also be hauling everything you and your team needs in your sleds and every ounce of extra weight matters.
-Food might seem like a basic part of planning any expedition, but an operators’ approach and attention to detail to these finer details will give you clues as to how they strategise and approach your North Pole ski.
+For example, did you know you need to consume an average of 5,500-8,000 calories a day whilst skiing to the Pole, and you may still lose weight!?
+(The average adult diet at home is 2,000 – 2,500 calories a day) so good quality, high density food isn’t just a nicety, it’s a necessity.
+But it’s also a delicate balancing act that relies on skill and knowledge because you’ll also be hauling everything you and your team need in your sleds and every ounce of extra weight matters.
+Food might seem like a basic part of planning any expedition, but an operator’s approach and attention to detail to these finer details will give you clues as to how they strategize and approach your North Pole ski.

 Leadership